ritikajha/Customer_Segmentation/README.md

 Customer segmentation models are often used for dividing a company’s clients into different user groups.
 Customers in each group display shared characteristics that distinguish them from other users.

-We have used an E-Commerce Dataset from Kaggle that contains transaction information from around 4,000 customers.
+The E-Commerce Dataset from Kaggle that contains transaction information from around 4,000 customers is used.
 [Dataset link](https://www.kaggle.com/datasets/carrie1/ecommerce-data)

-We have done analysis to have a basic understanding of the dataset.
+Analysis to have a basic understanding of the dataset is done.

-Then we have found the three important features of Customer analysis which are RFM.
+Then, the three important features of Customer analysis which are RFM is done.

 📅R:Recency
 🔁F:Frequency
 🤑M:Monetary Value

-Later we removed the outliers of data by removing instances that has zscore>3.
+Later removed the outliers of data by removing instances that has zscore>3.
 To maintain a normal distribution 📊 of all three features we scaled the features accordingly.

-For final clustering, we used K-means clustering.
+For final clustering,K-means clustering is used.

-To decide K(number of clusters) wwe have used the heuristic Elbow approach.
+To decide K(number of clusters) the heuristic Elbow approach is used.

-Final clustering is done iwth decided K value and then predictions happens.
+Final clustering is done with decided K value and then predictions happens.

-And then we visualise our data and cluster.
+And then, visualisation of data and clusters is done.